webpro/hyte/README.md

 Location: (POST) `http://localhost:3000/render/[template]`

-Suggested usage: the data is available client-side, but the pre-compiled template is not.
+Suggested usage: the data is available client-side, but the compiled template is not.

 ### Static server